Fernando L. Ribas-Dominicci: Early years

-Ribas-Dominicci was born in the town of Utuado, in the mountains of Puerto Rico where he received his primary and secondary education.
-As a child, he had always dreamed of becoming a pilot and after he graduated from high school, he entered the University of Puerto Rico at Mayaguez where he earned his bachelor's degree in civil engineering.
-As a student in the university, he was a member of the campus' ROTC program and upon graduation was commissioned a second lieutenant in the U.S. Air Force.
+Ribas-Dominicci was born in the town of Utuado, in the mountains of Puerto Rico, where he received his primary and secondary education.
+As a child, he had always dreamed of becoming a pilot and after he graduated from high school, he entered the University of Puerto Rico at Mayagüez where he earned his bachelor's degree in civil engineering.
+As a student in the university, he was a member of the campus' Air Force ROTC program and upon graduation was commissioned a second lieutenant in the U.S. Air Force.
+Served in the United States Air Force Reserve from 1975 to 1976.